albers/azure-quarkus-native-demo/servicebus-workload-id/README.md

 ### Running locally

-In the reference setup, the only principal with access to the topic subscription is the Workload Identity principal of the pod running the application.
-This identity cannot be used outside the AKS cluster, so the application cannot be run locally with `./mvnw quarkus:dev`.
+If you configured user access for yourself in the reference environment, you can run the application locally with `./mvnw quarkus:dev`.

 ### Running in Kubernetes